aggroskater/truemetrix-python/README.md

 LICENSE
 =======

-This project is licensed under the GPLv3 or later, SPDX designations:
+This project is licensed under the AGPLv3 or later, SPDX designations:

-GNU General Public License v3.0 or later GPL-3.0-or-later
+GNU Affero General Public License v3.0 or later AGPL-3.0-or-later